curry-scott/Tic-Tac-Toe/pseudo.md

-Model
+Model- telling what to do

 function to initialize game
+count current state of game by counting positive number of turns. game state- what state starting on?  = 0 board state- create an array current player- X
+player notification- Player X

-current state of game by bounting positive number of turns... counter current state of board to check for wins switch to current player, whos turn it is declare function to check win or tie
+current state of board to check for wins switch to current player, whos turn it is declare function to check win or tie